 This course is designed to prepared individuals for their national certification test and Level II fieldwork experiences.
 This course will include examination of the steps needed to register for the national certification test and the use of problem solving skills to improve performance on the test.
-This course will address the guidelines required for Level II fieldwork experiences and reinforcement of professional behavior.
-(Prerequisite: OTA 201; Co-Requisite: OTA 236 and OTA 221)
+This course will address the guidelines

-OTA 221 S Principles of Occupational Therapy Practice: Physical Rehabilitation (3-4) 5 Credits
+OTA 221 Principles of Occupational Therapy Practice: Physical Rehabilitation (3-4) 5 Credits